What is the MPRE?

 What should or shouldn’t I take to my MPRE exam?

-There are several MPRE test day policies for which you should be aware before your exam day.
+There are several MPRE test day policies of which you should be aware before your exam day, so be sure to check the policies before arriving on the test day.

 Arrive at your Pearson VUE testing center at least 30 minutes prior to your scheduled appointment time with your approved primary and secondary IDs.